Documentation

 How can I improve my percentage?

-To add ORCID iDs to existing content, you need to update your metadata.
+To add ORCID iDs to existing records, you need to update your metadata.

 Funder Registry IDs

-The percentage of registered content that contains the name and Funder Registry ID of at least one of the organizations that funded the research.
+The percentage of registered records that contain the name and Funder Registry ID of at least one of the organizations that funded the research.

 Why is this important?